tundish/blathnaid/blathnaid/book/chapters.rst

 At midnight in the cellar, up popped Krol.
-Jack was pleased to see him, and went over to the second barrel, upon which was painted **That**.
+Jack was pleased to see him, and went over to the second barrel, upon which was painted ‘That’.
 Jack opened the tap until the tundish was half to the brim and he passed it into the beam of moonlight which held the ghostly shape.

 Sensitivity